supremeimposter/My-Vault/GATE/Guidelines to GATE-CS.md

 - When a process is waiting for I/O, it is in waiting state, after I/O is over, it goes to the ready queue.

 - Look for semicolon at the end of while loops in critical section problems.
+- Initial setup of Bounded waiting is one process is in CS and one more process is in waiting area.
+Because this is essential to prove that the same process does not re-enter immediately while there are process waiting in the entry section.
+If there are no processes in the waiting area, then it can enter the CS.